Fiction: Test Pilot

 Derrick sat up straight and said, "Yes, I'm happy with their work."

 "Good," said Abe.
 "So what about Prototype?
 Did they build a good airplane?
 Were finish and control characteristics taken into account?
-Were their wind-tunnel tests okay, were vibration analysis done, and did they run all three engines thoroughly in the test cell?
+Were their wind-tunnel tests okay, were vibration analyses done, and did they run all three engines thoroughly in the test cell?
 Are we all good on their work?

 Derrick sat up a little straighter and repeated, "Yes, I'm happy with their work."